-Operational Highlights Q3 2019
+Operational Highlights Q4 2019

-Wolfden Resources Corporation is engaged in the exploration and development of mineral properties in North America.
-Its principal focus is on advancing its wholly owned high-grade (Zn, Pb, Cu, Ag, Au) VMS Pickett Mountain Project in Maine, USA.
+Wolfden Resources Corporation Wolfden Resources Corporation is engaged in the exploration and development of mineral properties in North America.
+Its principal focus is on advancing its wholly owned high-grade (Zn, Pb, Cu, Ag, Au) VMS Pickett Mountain Project in Maine, USA (the "Project").
 Located close to excellent infrastructure, the Corporation plans to complete sufficient exploration, definition and expansion drilling and various technical studies in order to demonstrate the economic potential for an underground mining scenario on the Project.

-Pickett Mountain Project, Maine:
+Pickett Mountain Project, Maine

 The Pickett Mountain Zn-Pb-Cu-Ag-Au deposit is one of the highest-grade undeveloped volcanogenic massive sulphide deposits (VMS) in North America.
 The deposit was discovered in 1979, using a combination of soil surveys, ground geophysical surveys and diamond drilling and has not been explored since 1989.
-Minimal exploration has occurred in the State of Maine since that time as compared to the adjacent Province of New Brunswick which hosts similar geological terrain and one of the worlds most prolific base metal mining camps.
+Minimal exploration has occurred in the State of Maine since that time as compared to the adjacent Province of New Brunswick which hosts similar geological terrain and one of the world's most prolific base metal mining camps.
 Maine has recently changed its mining laws (2017) that includes a more definitive mine permitting process and no permit requirement for basic grass-roots exploration techniques such as line cutting, geophysical and geochemical surveys, trenching and drilling.

-Since acquiring the Property in November 2017, Wolfden has completed an airborne geophysical survey (VTEMTM), ground Time-Domain (TDEM) electromagnetic surveys, bore-hole electromagnetic surveys, ground induced polarization surveys (IP), geological mapping as well as diamond drilling.
+Since acquiring the Property in November 2017, Wolfden has completed an airborne geophysical survey (VTEMTM), ground Time-Domain (TDEM) electromagnetic surveys, bore-hole electromagnetic surveys, ground induced polarization surveys (IP) and gravity surveys, geological mapping, soil sampling, trenching and diamond drilling.

-On January 7, 2019 the Corporation completed a National Instrument 43-101 compliant Mineral Resource estimate for the Pickett Mountain deposit that is based on a 9.0% ZnEq.
-(Zinc Equivalent) cut-off as tabulated below.
+On January 7, 2019 the Corporation completed a National Instrument 43-101 compliant Mineral Resource estimate for the Pickett Mountain deposit that is based on a 9.0% ZnEq (Zinc Equivalent) cut-off as tabulated below.